 - Proof of English language skills (level B2) and of another foreign language (level A2-B1)

 - Applicants with an international university entrance qualification and Bachelor's degree must prove sufficient German language skills according to the regulations of the Deutsche Sprachprüfung für den Hochschulzugang (DSH), the German language test for university entrance.

-If the university entrance qualification for the consecutive Master’s programme (namely the Bachelor’s degree) has not yet been completed, you can apply for the programme with a transcript of records on the basis of at least 80% of the required CP for the bachelor's degree.
-This provisional certificate must be issued by an office authorised to award grades or issue certificates.
+If the university entrance qualification for the consecutive Master’s program (namely the Bachelor’s degree) has not yet been completed, you can apply for the program with a transcript of records on the basis of at least 80% of the required CP for the bachelor's degree.
+This provisional certificate must be issued by an office, authorized to award grades or issue certificates.
 If a student is admitted, this will be on a provisional basis.
 Provisional admission is valid for 6 months.

 Mode of admission

 Admission is not restricted.
 Students will be directly admitted if the admission requirements are met in full.

 Esta escola oferece programas em: